Jakarta Charter: Proclamation of Independence

 On 7 August 1945, the Japanese government announced the formation of the Preparatory Committee for Indonesian Independence (PPKI).
 Then, on 12 August, Sukarno was appointed as its chairman by the Commander of the Southern Expeditionary Group Field Marshal Hisaichi Terauchi.
 Only four of the nine Jakarta Charter signatories were members of the PPKI, namely Sukarno, Mohammad Hatta, Achmad Soebardjo, and Wahid Hasyim.
-Initially PPKI members would gather on 19 August to finalize Indonesia's constitution.
-However, on August 6 and 9, 1945, the cities of Hiroshima and Nagasaki were atomically bombed by the Allies.
-Then, on August 15, Emperor Hirohito announced that Japan had unconditionally surrendered to the Allies.
+Initially PPKI members planned to gather on 19 August to finalize Indonesia's constitution.
+However, on 6 and 9 August 1945, the Allies dropped atomic bombs on the cities of Hiroshima and Nagasaki, and on August 15, Emperor Hirohito announced that Japan had unconditionally surrendered to the Allies.

-Sukarno and Hatta declared Indonesia's independence on 17 August.
-Then, on the morning of August 18, the PPKI gathered to ratify Indonesia's constitution.
-During the meeting, Hatta suggested that the seven words in the Preamble and Article 29 be deleted.
-As Hatta later explained in his book, around the evening of 17 August, a Japanese Navy officer came up to him and conveyed the news that a Christian nationalist group from Eastern Indonesia rejected seven words because they were considered discriminatory against religious minorities, and they even stated that it would be better to establish their own state outside the Republic of Indonesia if the seven words were not repealed.
+On 17 August 1945, Sukarno and Hatta declared Indonesian independence.
+The following day, the Preparatory Committee for Indonesian Independence (PPKI) was due to meet to ratify Indonesia's constitution.
+Hatta in particular and Sukarno were both worried that the obligation on Muslims would alienate non-Muslims.
+Before the meeting, Hatta met with Muslim leaders and managed to persuade them to agree to the removal of the seven words "for the sake of national unity".
+The PPKI then met and elected Sukarno and Hatta president and vice-president respectively.
+It then discussed the draft constitution, including the preamble.